-- 1. Turn the Receiver Collar battery to the OFF position. - 2.
+- 1. Make sure that the battery is not installed in the Receiver Collar. - 2.
 Start with your pet standing comfortably (9A). - 3.
-Place the Receiver Collar on your pet so that the battery module is pointing down.
-Center the Contact Points underneath your pet's neck, touching the skin.

-- 4. The Receiver Collar should fit snugly, yet loose enough to allow one finger to fit between a contact point and your pet's neck (9B).
-Allow your pet to wear the collar for several minutes, then re-check the fit.
+Place the Receiver Collar on your pet so that the "PetSafe" logo is facing your pet's chin.
+Center the Contact Points underneath your pet's neck, touching the skin. - 4.
+The Receiver Collar should fit snugly, yet loose enough to allow one finger to fit between a contact point and your pet's neck (9B).
+Allow your pet to wear the collar for several minutes then recheck the fit.
 Check the fit again as your pet becomes more comfortable with the Receiver Collar. - 5.
 Once you are satisfied with the fit of the Receiver Collar then you may trim any excess collar strap as follows (9C): - a.
 Mark the desired length of the Receiver Collar with a pen.
 Allow for growth if your pet is young or grows a thick winter coat. - b.
 Remove the Receiver Collar from your pet and cut off the excess. - c.
 Before placing the Receiver Collar back onto your pet, seal the edge of the cut collar by applying a flame along the frayed edge.